memfault/interrupt/_drafts/firmware-code-size-optimization-1.md

 <!-- excerpt start -->

-Every firmware engineer has run out of code size at some point or another.
+Every firmware engineer has run out of code space at some point or another.
 Whether they are trying to cram in another feature, or to make enough space for [A/B firmware updates](https://sbabic.github.io/swupdate/overview.html#double-copy-with-fall-back)